 So, how is senior dog food different?
-Senior dog food should contain less fat, less sodium, more fiber and either the same or slightly more protein than the regular kind of dog food.
+Senior dog foods should contain less fat, less sodium, more fiber and either the same or slightly more protein than the regular kind of dog food.

-Whatever the ingredients and whatever the style of food (dry, wet) the best dog foods are labeled “complete and balanced”.
+Whatever the ingredients and whatever the style (dry food, wet food) the best foods are labeled “complete and balanced”.

 This label can only be used by the manufacturer if the food:

 - Meets one of the Dog Food Nutrient Profiles that was established by the Association of American Feed Control Officials (AAFCO); or